kgateway-dev/kgateway.io/content/docs/operations/debug.md

 ## Debug your gateway setup

 1. Make sure that the {{< reuse "docs/snippets/product-name.md" >}} control plane and gateway proxies are running.
+For any pod that is not running, describe the pod for more details.

    ```shell
    kubectl get pods -n {{< reuse "docs/snippets/ns-system.md" >}}